Isla del Sol: A Hilly, Traditional Island on the Highest Navigable Lake in the World, Lake Titicaca.

 What to keep in mind before your trip

-- As you will be almost 4000 metres above the sea level, be prepared to cope with the new climate conditions.
+- As you will be almost 4000 meters above sea level, be prepared to cope with the new climate conditions

 - Pack light because carrying heavy luggage up the stairs can be tough!